 Living longer is great.
 But if we’re planning to enjoy the extra time bestowed on us by advances in medicine and technology we’ll have to make sure our money lasts as long as we do.
-Here, four tips to help you finance your long life.
+Here, some tips to help you finance your long life.

 I received an email recently from a reader who wants to spend his last penny on the day he dies.
 He knows he can’t take it with him and he doesn’t want to leave any behind, it seems.

 “I am male, age 61, and have a variety of health issues,” he wrote.
 “So I am looking at my portfolio and trying to figure out how I could spend it all plus my pension in 20 years or sooner.
 My question is can I reliably predict I will be dead by then?
 Actuary studies just give averages, and my GP and cardiologist don’t forecast an end date anytime soon.”

 Talk about asking me to gaze into a crystal ball!
 Can he reliably predict he’ll be dead in 20 years?
 Of course not, unless he wants to contemplate suicide.
 If his doctors can’t give him an estimate of his life expectancy, I certainly can’t.
 New medical breakthroughs are being announced all the time.
 The health problems he’s experiencing now may be easily treatable in five years.
 If he blows all his money, he’s going to end up living on welfare.

 People who have diligently saved for retirement may feel they’re very well off when they stop work.
 They may have RRSPs worth several hundred thousand dollars, a paid-off house, an investment portfolio and, if they’re lucky, a pension.